-5.1.
+5.2.
 Making and receiving a complaint

-Activity Responsibility 1.
-Complainant may discuss complaint with their Course Coordinator (in the case of students) or the Head of School or nominee (in case of staff) before lodging a formal allegation.
-Complainant If a conflict of interest exists or is perceived to exist, an RIA may be the point of contact.
+Responsibility Complainant If a conflict of interest exists or is perceived to exist, an RIA may be the point of contact.
 Contacting a Course Coordinator or Head of School or nominee does not limit or preclude the Complainant from lodging a formal allegation.
-2. If approached, RIA provides advice on the process.
 RIA The RIA must explain to the Complainant the options available to them, including: referring the matter directly to the person against whom the allegation is made; not proceeding with or withdrawing an allegation if discussion resolves the concerns; and referring the matter to a supervisory level, making a formal allegation to the Head.
-The RIA must not: have a conflict of interest; be involved in investigating or assessing the merits of the allegation; make contact with the person who is the subject of the proposed allegation; and be involved in any subsequent inquiry.
+The RIA must not: have a conflict of interest; be involved in investigating or assessing the merits of the allegation; make contact with the person who is the subject of the proposed allegation; Complainant

 3. The person receiving the concern assesses the complaint.
 Supervisor RIA The person receiving the concern must assess whether: the matter is not serious and can be resolved informally; the matter may be serious; or the matter requires further inquiry.
 This decision must be documented.
 4. Decision not to lodge a formal allegation Complainant DO RIA In the event that the complainant decides not to proceed with the matter but the RIA, the Supervisor or the DO believes the allegation to be sufficiently serious to constitute a protected disclosure, a determination must be made as to whether the allegation warrants further investigation.
 Should a protected disclosure be decided as an appropriate course of action, all reasonable efforts must be made to avoid identifying the source of the information.
 5. Referral of a serious matter Complainant DO RIA Where the matter may be serious and requires further inquiry, the matter must be referred to the Designated Officer in writing, and the matter will be pursued in accordance with this procedure.

-5.2.
+5.3.
 Formal allegation of Research Misconduct

-Activity Responsibility 1.
-Complainant must lodge a written allegation with the Designated Officer Complainant This document must: clearly identify each allegation, including the place or places and date or dates on which the conduct in question is alleged to have occurred; state the identity of the person/s alleged to have engaged in the relevant misconduct, and the policy, procedure or practice that is the subject of the allegation; and identify and attach (in as much detail as possible) any supporting evidence 2.
-The Designated Officer receives an allegation DO DO determines whether the complaint relates to a potential breach of the Code and, if it does, the matter proceeds to preliminary assessment.
+1. Complainant must lodge a written allegation with the Designated Officer Complainant This document must: clearly identify each allegation, including the place or places and date or dates on which the conduct in question is alleged to have occurred; state the identity of the person/s alleged to have engaged in the relevant misconduct, and the policy, procedure or practice that is the subject of the allegation; and identify and attach (in as much detail as possible) any supporting evidence --- ------------- --

+2. The Designated Officer receives an allegation DO DO determines whether the complaint relates to a potential breach of the Code and, if it does, the matter proceeds to preliminary assessment.
 If it does not, then it may be dismissed or, if appropriate, referred to another institutional process.
 The DO must ensure appropriate communication with the complainant occurs.
 3. The Designated Officer advises relevant staff of the allegations against them.
 DO The Designated Officer will advise the staff member against whom the allegations have been made, in writing.
 The welfare of the complainant and respondent is a key concern for the institution and support should be offered where available.